Datchet Village Society has discovered men with Datchet connections who lost their lives in WWI and who are not remembered on the War Roll or Memorial

 Guy Ernest Lascelles, 1898-1918

 Guy and his sister were both born in Datchet.
 Their family lived in Queens Road from around 1897 to 1903, first at Remenham Villa and then at Inniscrone House.
 By 1911 the family had moved to Cranbourne.

 Guy went to Scaitcliffe School (now Bishopgate) then Eton, from where he was gazetted 2nd Lieutenant in November 1917 and sent to France in January with the Rifle Brigade.
 He died on 24 March 1918 at Pargny, Somme, and is believed to be buried at Pargny British Cemetery.

 His father, Ernest, who worked at the Stock Exchange, also served and was mentioned in despatches.
 He attained the rank of Lieutenant-Colonel of the 10th Service Battalion Rifle Brigade, and was Commandant of the Command Depot, Heaton Park, Manchester.
 He was appointed Officer, Order of the British Empire (O.B.E.) in 1919.

 Neither man is remembered on Datchet’s War Roll.
-Guy is not listed on the War Memorial, probably because his family was no longer living in the village during the war.
+Guy is not listed on the War Memorial as he and his family had left the village before the war.